 IoT connections are expected to boom in coming years projecting a reach of 13.7 billion by 2021 (Cisco Systems predictions) thereby increasing the need for data center and cloud resources.
 Streamlining the unprecedented flow of traffic from all the connected devices, aggregating data and extracting actionable insights, an IoT/Cloud convergence proves to be the perfect partners for a data-driven world.

-While cloud computing has made it possible to process massive amount of data, it won’t be an ideal choice for all applications and use cases.
-Huge amount of data being sent back and forth from the frontlines of sensors to servers clogs network bandwidth thereby slowing down response times.
+has made it possible to process massive amounts of data, it won’t be an ideal choice for all applications and use cases.
+Huge amounts of data being sent back and forth from the frontlines of sensors to servers clogs network bandwidth thereby slowing down response times.
 The answer to address all such limitations associated with traditional cloud computing infrastructure is something called “Edge computing”.

 According to CB Insights Market Sizing tool, the global edge computing market is estimated to reach $6.72B by 2022.
 As more and more connected devices emerge into the world, tech giants are heavily investing in a sophisticated edge computing strategy.
-Up until now, Amazon, Microsoft and Google has forayed into Edge computing.
-Amazon was ahead in the emerging tech space by launching its edge platform - AWS Greengrass in 2017, while Microsoft jumped on the bandwagon with its Azure IoT Edge solution last year.
+Up until now, Amazon, Microsoft and Google have forayed into Edge computing.
+Amazon was ahead in the emerging tech space by launching its edge platform- AWS Greengrass in 2017,while Microsoft jumped on the bandwagon with its Azure IoT Edge solution last year.
 Google also joined the race by rolling out two new products - an integrated software (Cloud IoT Edge) and custom hardware stack (Edge TPU) in order to leverage data directly at the edge.

 To sum it up, we can say that Edge computing is not here to replace cloud computing, but to complement it.
 Since edge computing technology is still in its infancy, challenges are likely to rise.
 But with the increasing demand for edge devices and applications, there will be more opportunities for enterprises to test and deploy this technology across various verticals.